Master of Arts (Writing and Literature)

 Fees and charges

-Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study, and their study discipline or your study load.
+Tuition fees will vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study, your study load and/or unit discipline.

-Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
-Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.
+Your tuition fees will increase annually at the start of each calendar year.
+All fees quoted are in Australian dollars ($AUD) and do not include additional costs such as textbooks, computer equipment or software, other equipment, mandatory checks, travel, consumables and other costs.

 Estimate your fees